Konfekt/FastFold/README.md

 ==

+If you prefer to update folds only manually but not on saving the document, add `let g:fastfold_savehook = 0` to your `.vimrc`.

+==

 The normal mode mapping `zuz` that updates the folds can be disabled by `let g:Fastfold_no_mappings = 1` or remapped to your favorite keystroke, say `<F5>`, by adding `nmap <F5> <Plug>(FastFoldUpdate)` to your `.Vimrc`.

 ==

-There is also a command `FastFoldUpdate` to update the folds.
-This can be used to update folds whenever you close or open folds by a standard mapping such as `zx` by adding `nnoremap zx :FastFoldUpdate<CR>zx` to your `.vimrc`.
+There is a command `FastFoldUpdate` that updates the folds.
+It can be used to update folds whenever you close or open folds by a standard mapping such as `zx` by adding `nnoremap zx :FastFoldUpdate<CR>zx` to your `.vimrc`.

-For convenience, there is an option `g:fastfolde_overwrite_maps` that, when set to `1` by adding `let g:fastfolde_overwrite_maps = 1` to your `.vimrc`, hooks `FastFoldUpdate` to the standard mappings `zx,zX,za,zA,zo,zO,zc,zC,zr,zR,zm,zM,zi` and can be customized by the global variable `g:mapsuffixes` (and that defaults to `let g:mapsuffixes = ['x','X','a','A','o','O','c','C','r','R','m','M','i']`).
+For convenience, there is the option `g:fastfolde_overwrite_maps` that, when set to `1` by adding `let g:fastfolde_overwrite_maps = 1` to your `.vimrc`, hooks `FastFoldUpdate` to the standard mappings `zx,zX,za,zA,zo,zO,zc,zC,zr,zR,zm,zM,zi` and can be customized by the global variable `g:mapsuffixes` (that defaults to `let g:mapsuffixes = ['x','X','a','A','o','O','c','C','r','R','m','M','i']`).

 ==